 In Great Britain in 2021, 12 people were killed and 111 people were seriously injured in collisions where illegal, defective or under-inflated tyres were deemed to be a contributory factor to the collision.
 491 people were injured in total.

 Tyres are the vehicle's only point of contact with the road.
 The actual area of contact is small, roughly equivalent to four size eight men's shoes.
 Bald tyres - 'slicks' - may be fine for a race car on a dry track, but no good at all for road vehicles on a wet road surface.
 Tyres treads are designed to pump water from the road surface and provide maximum grip.
 By the time the tread is worn down to the legal limit they will be unable to perform this task efficiently and must be replaced.

 RoSPA recommends that worn tyres are replaced with an equivalent new unit well before the legal minimum tread limit of 1.6mm is reached - ideally as soon as they reach 3mm.

 In order to make vehicle lighting more efficient and to minimise the chances of the driver forgetting to switch on lights, manufacturers have been introducing new technologies which are designed to make vehicles safer and reduce the likelihood of dazzle to oncoming drivers, pedestrians and cyclists.

-This factsheet looks at the lights most commonly used: Xenon, Halogen (HID) and LED, the lighting regulations they must conform to and the technical systems now being introduced such as Daylight Running Lights and Adaptive Lighting Systems.
+This factsheet looks at the lights most commonly used: Xenon, Halogen (HID) and LED, the lighting regulations they must conform to, and the technical systems such as Daylight Running Lights and Adaptive Lighting Systems.

-A head restraint is designed to limit the movement of the head and provide support in an accident.
+A head restraint is designed to limit the movement of the head and provide support in a collision.

 A properly adjusted head restraint will help to protect you against whiplash, and potentially save you from a long-term injury.
 Always ensure your head restraint is adjusted properly, as either a driver or a passenger.